Shawn Apostel, Ph.D.

 Kyle S. Barnett, Ph.D.

-Associate Professor / B.A., English and Philosophy, Indiana University-Indianapolis; M.A., American Culture Studies, Bowling Green State University; Ph.D., Radio-Television-Film, University of Texas-Austin.
+Associate Professor / Director of Graduate Studies / B.A., English and Philosophy, Indiana University-Indianapolis; M.A., American Culture Studies, Bowling Green State University; Ph.D., Radio-Television-Film, University of Texas-Austin.

 Kyle Barnett’s research focuses on media history, cultural industries, and sound practices across media.

 His publications include “Furniture Music: The Phonograph as Furniture,” in the Journal of Popular Music Studies, “The Selznick Studio, ‘Spellbound’ and the Marketing of Film Music,’ in Music, Sound and the Moving Image, and chapters in several book anthologies.
 Barnett is a former co-editor of the Velvet Light Trap, graduate editor and columnist for Flow, Antenna and In Media Res.
 Barnett serves as faculty adviser for Bellarmine Radio.
-His forthcoming book is Sound Business: The Transformation of the U.S. Recording Industry, 1920-1935.
+His forthcoming book is Record Cultures: the Transformation of the U.S. Recording Industry (University of Michigan Press, February 2020).

 Barnett’s undergraduate courses include: Media and Society; History of Broadcasting; Film and TV Studies; The Film Musical; Popular Music and the Recording Industry; and Sound Studies.
 His graduate courses include Introduction to Media Studies and Cultural Industries.

 Instructor / B.A., Telecommunication, University of Kentucky; M.A., Radio/Television/Film, University of Kansas.

 Teaching Experience/Interests: Public Speaking, Television Sports Broadcasting and Sports Media Relations.